Close Menu

 What It Means for Investors

 Duquesne’s latest moves suggest that the biggest whales in the investment realm are entering the AI trade with conviction and are doing so by following the money.
 Banking titan Morgan Stanley recently predicted that mega-cap tech US companies will spend a whopping $800 billion on AI this year.
-Duquesne appears to have sniffed out that the money will go to chipmakers, storage solutions, and cloud providers, the classic pick-and-shovels plays.
+Duquesne appears to believe that the money will go to chipmakers, storage solutions, and cloud providers, the classic pick-and-shovels plays.

 Last month, McKinsey projected that global demand for AI compute power will require $6.7 trillion in CapEx by 2030.
-The figure suggests that hyperscalers and tech firms will have to pony up a massive amount of funding to the benefit of AI picks-and-shovels names.
+The figure suggests that hyperscalers and tech firms will have to pony up a massive amount of funding, to the benefit of AI picks-and-shovels names.

 Photo by Igor Omilaev on Unsplash